 This article will focus on what you’ll experience on site, rather than on preparing for your trip (although some of these tips will help you a lot!).
 You can consult the following article for advice on preparing your trip.
 For Japan itinerary ideas, you can subscribe to the blog to be notified when they are published.

-Note: Prices in ā¬ date from mid-2023 (1 yen = +/- 0.00675 ā¬) and may vary according to current exchange rates.
+Note: Prices in ā‚¬ date from mid-2023 (1 yen = +/- 0.00675 ā‚¬) and may vary according to current exchange rates.

 Luggage

-You can travel light and not pack clothes for the entire duration of your trip: washing machines are available in all hotels.
-They work with 100-yen coins only (you’ll need a lot of them, so remember to keep some on hand) and running a machine costs around 300 yen, or less than ā¬2 (the product is added automatically and included in the price).
-Drying (gentle) generally costs 100 yen per 1/2 hour.
+They work with 100-yen coins only (you’ll need a lot of them, so remember to keep your change) and running a machine costs around 300 yen, or less than ā‚¬2.
+Gentle drying generally costs 100 yen per 1/2 hour.

 There’s a service that sends your luggage from one hotel to another, so you don’t have to take your luggage with you if you’re traveling by train or local plane between two cities.
-We used it twice and paid the equivalent of ā¬30 per shipment for 2 large suitcases (between Kyoto and Nagano, and between Nagano and Sapporo).
+We used it twice and paid the equivalent of ā‚¬30 per shipment for 2 large suitcases (between Kyoto and Nagano, and between Nagano and Sapporo).

 This service is available in hotels and certain stores (you can make purchases and send them directly to a hotel, or directly home).
 Just ask them about “ta-q-bin” or “kuro neko” (the company best known for this service) and they’ll know what you’re talking about!

+Payment is always in cash.
 Prices vary according to the size of the luggage to be sent and the distance.

 Luggage will be delivered the next day or two (probably a day or two longer if the distance to be covered is greater).